sierramcarter7/Group-Project/README.md

 ## Queries
-1. Querey 1 provides key insights into client booking behavior and total payments, helping businesses identify their most valuable and engaged customers.
+1. Query 1 provides key insights into client booking behavior and total payments, helping businesses identify their most valuable and engaged customers.
 By retrieving a list of clients who have made multiple bookings, it highlights repeat customers who are driving sustained revenue.
 The query counts the total number of bookings per client and sums up their total payments, offering a clear picture of customer spending patterns.

 Filtering out clients with only one booking ensures that the analysis focuses on high-value customers, which is useful for customer retention strategies.
 Ordering the results by total bookings and then by total payments allows businesses to prioritize their top clients for loyalty programs, exclusive discounts, or premium services.
 This insight can be leveraged for targeted marketing efforts, optimizing customer relationship management, and improving service offerings to encourage continued engagement.

-This query works by Retrieving a list of clients who have made multiple bookings.
+This query works by retrieving a list of clients who have made multiple bookings.
    Counting the total number of bookings per client (COUNT(Bookings.booking_id)).
    Sums up the total payment made by each client (SUM(Client_Payments.client_payment_amount)).
  Uses HAVING COUNT(Bookings.booking_id) > 1 to filter only those who booked more than once.